 Certificate holders are exempt from Unit 1 Introduction to Law and Practice, Unit 3 Criminal Law and Unit 11 Criminal Litigation in the new ILEX Level 3 Professional Diploma in Law and Practice, which is the first stage of legal executive training.
 Successful students may also consider enrolling with CILEx Law School on the new CILEx Law School Specialist Course in Disclosure, or on a course leading to a CILEx Level 6 Single Subject Certificate in Criminal Law or Criminal Litigation.
 The Certificate in Criminal Justice Administration is also recognised by a number of universities to provide access to their part-time law degree course.

 This course is open to employees of police forces in England and Wales.
-If you would like to express interest in this course for your police force please contact Kathryn Kirby on 01234 844368.
+If you would like to express interest in this course for your police force please contact Michelle Braddick on 01234 844317.

 Get in touch